 03-10-2017

 As the colder months edge nearer and the weather becomes windier and wetter, the number of potential hazards generally on a work site increases substantially.
-But for both those in control of a vehicle and those working around vehicles, risks can increase further.
+But for both those in control of a vehicle and those working around vehicles, the risk is high.

 It is important to change the way you drive to match the weather and all of the other measures in place to protect people.